Referee - Description of Duties:

 - 12 years of age or older

-- Obtained Criminal Record Check if age 18 and older and submitted the completed CRC letter to SHA (required every three years)
+- Obtained Criminal Record Check if age 18 and older and submitted the completed CRC letter to Hockey Saskatchewan (required every three years)